Chirag-ahir/JAVA-All-Basic/README.md

 What is ClassLoader ?<br>
 A classloader in Java is a subsystem of JVM, dedicated to load class files when a program is executed, Classloader is the first one to load the executable file.
+There are three built-in classloaders in Java.<br>

+>1.
+Bootstrap ClassLoader: This is the first classloader which is the superclass of Extension classloader.
+It loads the rt.jar file which contains all class files of Java Standard Edition.<br>

+>2.
+Extension Classloader: This is the child classloader of Bootstrap and parent classloader of System classloader.
+It loads the jar files located inside $JAVA_HOME/jre/lib/ext directory.<br>

+>3.
+System classloader: This is the child classloader of Extension classloader.
+It loads the class files from the classpath.
+By default, the classpath is set to the current directory.

 What are the Memory Allocations available in Java ? <br>
 >Class memory